 Carol Kennedy has been an instructor in the Orthopaedic Division Manual Therapy Course System for 33 years, an Examiner since 1990, a Chief Examiner for 18 years, and Chair of that group for 9 years.
 She also instructs several specialty courses which she has developed on the cervical spine.
 Carol became a Clinical Specialist in Musculoskeletal Physiotherapy in 2012 and is also an assessor in that program.
 In 2015, Carol received the Golden Hands Award given to “an exceptional orthopaedic physiotherapist that exemplifies the commitment to our profession in manual therapy, education, mentorship and research”.
 Carol has contributed chapters on cervical exercise in two textbooks.
 She is a clinician/ partner at Treloar Physiotherapy Clinic in Vancouver.

-Alex Scott, a full-time professor in the Department of Physical Therapy, is the co-instructor for RHSC501.
+Alex Scott is a full-time professor in the Department of Physical Therapy.
 His personal mission is to conduct research and teaching that advances the scientific foundation of our professional practice.
 Alex has a BSc in Physical Therapy, MSc in Human Kinetics, and PhD in Experimental Medicine.
 He received the Distinguished Achievement Award for Overall Excellence – Early Career – from the Faculty of Medicine in 2015.
 He is on the Board of Directors for the Physiotherapy Association of BC, and is on the editorial boards of Journal of Orthopaedic and Sports Physical Therapy, Physiotherapy Canada, and British Journal of Sports Medicine.

 Jasdeep Dhir has been treating patients for over 17 years.
 In that time she has completed her transitional Post Professional Doctorate in MSK Management from EIM and an MClSc (MT) from Western University.
 She is a Fellow of the Canadian Academy of Manipulative Physiotherapy.
 She has also earned the Clinical Specialist, Musculoskeletal designation from the Canadian Physiotherapy Association.
 She also instructs and mentors within the Orthopaedic Division education system and is as Adjunct Lecturer at the University of Toronto and an Assistant Clinical Professor (part time) and Sessional Instructor in the MPT program at McMaster University.
 She also currently sits on the board of directors of the Ontario Physiotherapy Association and fills the role of Secretary of the National Orthopaedic Division.
 She has presented at symposia at both the provincial and national levels.
 She is the Co- Founder of COMPASS Interactive workshops, which provides continuing education in Interpersonal skills development and has been recognized for contributions in teaching at the University of Toronto and awarded for excellence in mentorship by the Canadian Physiotherapy Association.